-10.1 Courseware Questions
+10.2 Courseware Questions

-10.1.1 Can I take a course entirely on my mobile device?
+10.2.1 Can I take a course entirely on my mobile device?

 Not entirely.
 With the edX mobile app, you can download course videos to watch when you do not have an Internet connection.
-When you have an Internet connection, you can also read course announcements and content, participate in discussions, and do some, but not all, of the problems in your assignments.
-To complete an entire course, you use a web browser on a computer.
+When you have an Internet connection, you can also read course announcements and content, and do some, but not all, of the problems in your assignments.
+To complete an entire course, including participating in course discussions, you use a web browser on a computer.

-10.1.2 How do I post questions on the discussion board?
+10.2.2 How do I post questions on the discussion board?